International Students

 July 15th (all documents submitted) Fall Semester

-October 1st* (Study Abroad and CELP Programs) Spring Semester
+October 1st* (Study Abroad) Spring Semester

 November 15th (application initiated) Spring Semester